 The CFTC also now requires certain derivatives transactions that were previously executed on a bi-lateral basis in the OTC markets to be executed through a regulated futures or swap exchange or execution facility.
 The SEC is also expected to impose similar requirements on certain security-based derivatives in the near future, though it is not yet clear when these parallel SEC requirements will go into effect.
 If the Fund decides to become a direct member of one or more of these exchanges or execution facilities, the Fund would be subject to all of the rules of the exchange or execution facility, which would bring additional risks and liabilities, and potential additional regulatory requirements.
 Similarly, under EMIR, European regulators may require a substantial proportion of such derivatives transactions to be brought on exchange and/or centrally cleared.
-Similarly, under EMIR, European regulators may require a substantial proportion of such derivatives transactions to be brought on exchange and/or centrally cleared.
-Such requirements may make it more difficult and costly for investment funds, including the Fund, to enter into highly tailored or customised transactions.
+Similarly, under EMIR, European regulators may require a substantial proportion of such derivatives transactions.
 They may also render certain strategies in which the Fund might otherwise engage impossible or so costly that they will no longer be economical to implement.
 They may also increase the overall costs for OTC derivative dealers, which are likely to be passed along, at least partially, to market participants in the form of higher fees or less advantageous dealer marks.
 The "Volcker Rule" component of the Dodd-Frank Act materially restricts proprietary speculative trading by banks, "bank holding companies" and other regulated entities.
 As a result, there has been a significant influx of new portfolio managers into private investment funds who had previously traded institutional proprietary accounts.
 Such influx can only increase the competition for the Fund from other talented portfolio managers trading in the Fund's investment sector.